sloekito/aws-lambda/README.md

 # aws-lambda

- A Lambda function that takes a tag key and can start or stop the instances associated with the tag
+ A Lambda function that takes a tag key and value and can start or stop the instances associated with the tag